National Garden in Athens

 - The small zoo is primitive

-- The Children’s library is open daily apart from weekends from 9 a.m. until 2 p.m. but closed on public holidays.
+- The Children’s Library is open daily apart from weekends from 9 a.m. until 2 p.m. but closed on public holidays.
 Fairy-tale narration (in Greek) from October until June

 - Most books in the Children’s library are in Greek, there are a few foreign books

-- There is no supervision Children’s library.
-You need to stay with your (younger) kids
+- There is no supervision at the Children’s library.
+You need to stay with your kids

 - Free entrance from early in the morning until sunset

-- Rent baby & toddler equipment such as car seats, strollers and baby carriers through the new Greek family service provider Baby Traveller
+- Rent baby & toddler equipment such as car seats, strollers and baby carriers through Baby Traveller, the new family service provider in Greece

 Best season to visit

 Get inspired by our top ideas for vacation in Greece.
 Discover our blog full of ideas, insights about Greek destinations, reviews for kid friendly activities, hotels, beaches, museums and so much more!